Leenaji1/coffee-shop-recipies/iced-beverages/vanilla-sweetcream-coldfoam.md

 ## Ingredients

 - 8 oz Breakfast Blend
+- pinch of salt to enhance the taste
 - 1/4 cup of 2% milk
 - 1 Tbsp powdered sugar
 - 1/4 tsp vanilla extract